Anima vs AgentMail: Why You Need More Than Just Email

 The Unified Identity Advantage

 The deeper issue with using AgentMail alongside other point solutions is identity fragmentation.
 Your agent has one identity in AgentMail, another in your phone service.
 There is no single source of truth for “who is this agent and what is it authorized to do?”
-With Anima, every agent gets adid:anima identifier that spans all capabilities.
-The policy engine enforces rules across email and phone from a single configuration.
+With Anima, every agent gets a standarddid:web identifier that spans all capabilities.
+Security policy and quarantine apply across email, SMS, and voice from a single configuration.
 Audit logs capture every action across every channel in one place.

 This matters for compliance.
 When an auditor asks “what did agent X do last month?”, you query one system — not five.